 Devotees visit Sultanpur Lodhi for Prakash Purab celebrations, Gurbani in air

 Lakhs of devotees on Monday flocked to the historic Gurdwara Ber Sahib in this holy town as prominent gurdwaras across Punjab reverberated with the sound of Gurbani (hyms) a day ahead of the 550th birth anniversary of Guru Nanak Dev.
-The entire state was soaked in religious fervour.
-Various 'nagar kirtans' (religious processions) led by 'Panj Pyaras' (five beloved ones) were taken out, with devotees reciting bhajans.
+The entire state was soaked in religious fervour and various 'nagar kirtans' (religious processions) led by 'Panj Pyaras' (five beloved ones) were taken out.

 Pilgrims in large number gathered in the town, where the founder of Sikhism spent over 14 years and attained enlightenment, and took a holy dip in 'Kali Bein' (rivulet).
 It is believed that Guru Nanak Dev used to take bath in the 'Kali Bein' and then meditate under a 'Ber' tree.